jenkinsci/kubernetes-plugin/README.md

 Kubernetes builds should use the podTemplate step as shown in the example snippets [here](https://github.com/jenkinsci/kubernetes-plugin/pull/707)

 Fill in the Kubernetes plugin configuration.
-In order to do that, you will open the Jenkins UI and navigate to “Manage Jenkins -> Configure System -> Cloud -> Kubernetes” and enter in the ‘Kubernetes URL’ and ‘Jenkins URL’ appropriately, this is unless Jenkins is running in Kubernetes in which case the defaults work.
+In order to do that, you will open the Jenkins UI and navigate to **Manage Jenkins -> Configure System -> Cloud -> Kubernetes** and enter in the *Kubernetes URL* and *Jenkins URL* appropriately, this is unless Jenkins is running in Kubernetes in which case the defaults work.

+Supported credentials include:

+* Username/password
+* Secret File (kubeconfig file) (AKS)
+* Secret text (Token-based authentication) (OpenShift)
+* Google Service Account from private key (GKE authentication)
+* X.509 Client Certificate

 To test this connection is successful you can use the **Test Connection** button to ensure there is adequate communication from Jenkins to the Kubernetes cluster, as seen below

 ![image](images/cloud-configuration.png)